j5onrf/dots/README.md

 I will "maybe-probably" see how well **Noctalia.** works on top of Omarchy.

 That is the ultimate "Best of Both Worlds" strategy.
 Having a toggle script that allows you to treat your desktop like a high-end workstation that can change its entire personality with one keybind.

-Since both setups use different "backends" for notifications and launching, the script needs to be decisive.

 <br>